Connor56/crawl-a-site/README.md

 }
 ```

-This proxy passes traffic to localhost/api of the nginx container to
+This passes traffic from `localhost/api` of the nginx container to
 host port 8000.
 But the `host.docker.internal` may be specific to
 Windows and MacOS.
-If this is the case, alter this so that it works
+If this is the case, alter this so that the
-in your linux system.
+networking works on your Linux system.

 ## Clone the package to your local machine